Pandademic/DataViewer/TeamFiles/README.txt

-Useless stuff for the development team
+Useless stuff for the development team.
+TODOS are here